opengeospatial/ogcapi-environmental-data-retrieval/README.md

 ## EDR Vision

 The EDR API can be considered a 'Sampling API'.
 EDR queries create discrete sampling geometries that can sample a relatively persistent data store resource.
 The query and its response are transient resources, which can be made persistent for re-use if required.
-EDR is agnostic to whether the data store is a digital data cube that could be sampled anywhere or pre-existing samples of or a model of real world phenomena.
+EDR is agnostic to whether the data store is a digital data cube that could be sampled anywhere or pre-existing samples of, or a model of, real world phenomena.
 While the former is the emphasis, EDR APIs can provide a list of pre-defined or pre-existing monitoring/modeled "locations" which can be accessed by location identifier.

 ### EDR Query Patterns
 The EDR charter lists initial deliverables in [section 4.1](https://github.com/opengeospatial/Environmental-Data-Retrieval-API/blob/master/EnvironmentalDataRetrievalAPI-SWG-Charter.adoc#41-initial-deliverables) and a number of additional tasks in [section 4.2](https://github.com/opengeospatial/Environmental-Data-Retrieval-API/blob/master/EnvironmentalDataRetrievalAPI-SWG-Charter.adoc#41-initial-deliverables).
 There is also an "out of scope" statement in [section 3.2](https://github.com/opengeospatial/Environmental-Data-Retrieval-API/blob/master/EnvironmentalDataRetrievalAPI-SWG-Charter.adoc#32-what-is-out-of-scope).